char0n/log4django/README.rst

              'level': 'DEBUG'
          },

-         # South logger needs to be disabled to migrate log4django db
+         # South logger needs to be disabled, in order to be able to migrate log4django
          'south': {
             'handlers': ['null'],
             'level': 'INFO',